Beyond Value Iteration for Parity Games: Strategy Iteration with Universal Trees: Acknowledgment

 \section{Acknowledgment}

 The authors are grateful for the helpful comments and support by L\'{a}szl\'{o} V\'{e}gh.
-They would also like to thank Xavier Allamigeon, Nathana\"{e}l Fijalkow and Marcin Jurdzi\'{n}ski for inspiring discussions.
+They would like to thank Xavier Allamigeon, Nathana\"{e}l Fijalkow and Marcin Jurdzi\'{n}ski for inspiring discussions.
+They are also thankful to the anonymous reviewers for their valuable comments, which have helped improve the presentation of this paper.